Acly/hdrv/README.md

 ## Use

-It's self-explanatory and intuitive GUI.
+It's a self-explanatory and intuitive GUI.
 Duh.

 ## TODO

 * Currently only supports Radiance PIC format (*.pic, *.hdr).
 Need more formats (already have code for PFM and OpenEXR but not wired up yet).
 * Show current pixel location and color under cursor
 * Show more stats (average / maximum / minimum color)
+* Better tone mapping